 by Simon Schama

 Foreign Bodies is a book about pandemics and vaccines across the millennia by Anglo-American historian Simon Schama.
 Schama is a professor at Columbia but also a brilliant popular historian, very talented at getting on top of huge amounts of information and getting it across in a memorable way.
-This book looks like a good way to say goodbye and get a historical perspective on the Covid pandemic, even as Schama predicts more will follow.
+This book gives a historical perspective on the Covid pandemic, even as Schama predicts more will follow.

 The Caliph and the Imam: The Making of Sunnism and Shiism